princenitc/Linux/NDG Linux essentials.md

 - __history__ -> this will provide with the history of the desired commands.
     - If you find any command to be used from the hostory then you can call that by _!<command_number>_ this will run the particular command from the history table.
+    - _history <number>_ : show the number of history only.
     - Also to execute the nth command from the bottom you can type as _!<commmad_position>_.
     - To execute most recent command type !!
     - To execute the most recent iteration of a particular commmand type _!<command>_.